Disappearance of Dorothy Arnold: Rumors and theories

 Numerous theories and rumors regarding Arnold's disappearance continued to arise.
-One theory was that Arnold had slipped on an icy sidewalk, struck her head and was in a hospital with total amnesia.
+One theory was that she had slipped on an icy sidewalk, struck her head and was in a hospital with total amnesia.
 This theory did not pan out as there were no women matching her description in area hospitals who had sustained a concussion.
 Other theories arose that Arnold had been drugged and abducted, but that theory was considered unlikely as she was last seen on a busy street in mid-afternoon.
-George Griscom Jr, Arnold's boyfriend, theorized that she had committed suicide because she was despondent over her failed writing career.
+Griscom, for his part, theorized that she had died by suicide because she was despondent over her writing career.
 After her second short story was rejected, Arnold wrote a letter to Griscom expressing her disappointment over her lack of progress as a writer and alluded to suicide, stating, "Well, it [the short story] has come back.
 McClure's has turned me down.
 Failure stares me in the face.
 All I can see ahead is a long road with no turning.
 Mother will always think an accident has happened."

-Some of Arnold's family members and friends also said they believed that Arnold had committed suicide, but felt she killed herself because her relationship with Griscom was faltering.
-The New York World also supported this reasoning after they discovered that Griscom's cousin, Andrew Griscom, had jumped to his death from an ocean liner after he had been forbidden to marry an English governess.
+Some of Arnold's family members and friends also said they believed that Arnold had died by suicide, but felt she killed herself because her relationship with Griscom was faltering.
+The New York World also supported this reasoning after they discovered that Griscom's cousin, Andrew, had jumped to his death from an ocean liner after he had been forbidden to marry an English governess.

-One of the more widespread rumors was that Arnold had become pregnant, had sought an abortion, had died during or after the botched procedure, and had been secretly buried or cremated.
-This rumor gained some credibility when, in early April 1916, an illegal abortion clinic operating out of the basement of a home in Bellevue, Pennsylvania was raided by police.
+One of the more widespread rumors was that Arnold had become pregnant, had sought an abortion, had died during or after the botched procedure and had been secretly buried or cremated.
+This rumor gained some credibility when, in April 1916, an illegal abortion clinic operating out of the basement of a home in Bellevue, Pennsylvania, was raided by police.
 The clinic was run by Dr. C.C.
 Meredith and became notoriously known as "The House of Mystery," after numerous women from the area went missing after visiting the clinic.
 One of the doctors who worked at the clinic, Dr. H.E.
 Lutz, testified to the New York County District Attorney that Dr. Meredith told him that Arnold had died there after experiencing complications from an abortion.
-Dr. Lutz claimed that, like many of the women who had undergone abortions at the clinic and died, her body was burned in the furnace.
+Lutz claimed that, like many of the women who had undergone abortions at the clinic and died, her body was burned in a furnace.
+While the district attorney said he believed that Arnold had died at the clinic, her father said he thought the story was "...ridiculous and absolutely untrue."

-While the district attorney said he believed that Arnold had died at the clinic, Francis Arnold said he thought the story was "...ridiculous and absolutely untrue."
-The Arnold family lawyer John S. Keith later told the media that two months after Dorothy Arnold disappeared, he got a tip from an attorney in Pittsburgh that she was in a local sanatorium.
+Keith later told the media that two months after Arnold disappeared, he got a tip from an attorney in Pittsburgh that she was in a local sanatorium.
 Keith claimed that he and two detectives traveled to Pittsburgh but discovered that the woman was not Arnold.